robotslacker/slackerdb/README.md

 ####  user login
 User login (note: this is optional).
 After success, a token will be provided.
 Context operations or SQL access that requires context variables will require token.
+If your program does not involve context feature, you can ignore this login.
 Put it simplify, the token is currently used as the user ID.

 | Attribute | Value    |